Nik-McKnight/MQTT/ReadMe.txt

 The receiver is intended to be run on a server and parses the received data.
 It provides more detailed location data, where possible.

-Instructions provided to run the project in a Linux environment.

 =======================================================================================================================

-To start everything manually:
+Instructions provided to run the project in a Linux environment:

 1. Install Mosquitto - http://www.steves-internet-guide.com/install-mosquitto-linux/